dc-moses/polaris-upload-lab-java/README.md

 # Options

 1. Unzip the files and create a coverity.yaml to the project repository (typically added to the application root folder where your build occurs).

-   An example file can be seen below, but this helps polaris understand what commands you require in order to build your application, if wanting to test a build.
+   An example file can be seen below and is specific to your application and the build commands it needs.
+Polaris can scan many languages without this file, however, the more Polaris understands about your application and how it works, provides better visibility into your risk.
+For more information regarding support, goto https://polaris.synopsys.com/developer/default/polaris-documentation/r_support-matrix.

 ```
 capture: